 If you have been advised by your doctor to attend physiotherapy sessions, discuss the option for physiotherapy at home.
-In some cases you may have to go to the clinic for initial sessions and then can move to an at-home routine.
+In some cases, you may have to go to the clinic for initial sessions and then move to an at-home routine.

 If you are looking for a first-time consultation with a physiotherapist for at-home sessions, Avaana can help you find physiotherapists near you.

 You may not have access to all the equipment and aids that are available in a clinic.
 You will have to explain your condition in detail to your therapist so that they can offer the best advice about using what you have at home.